2022 Nobel Prize in Physics and the End of Mechanistic Materialism: Conclusion: the fate of the clockwork mechanism

 Above, we have summarized the philosophical views of the greatest physicists of the first half of the XX century, of essentially everyone who significantly contributed to the birth of the new quantum theory.
 (We missed mentioning Paul Dirac since he had a sort of aversion towards quantum interpretations and philosophical issues.
-As he explained: ``I don’t want to discuss this question of the interpretation of quantum mechanics...
-I want to deal with more fundamental things'' \cite{DiracQ1}.)
-Not only that Einstein was the only one of them who believed in a classical-like mechanistic conception of the world, but the vast majority of them insisted on the necessity to radically evolve our understanding of reality (not locality), often even being starkly non-materialistic and emphasizing the role of consciousness in one or the other way.
+His attitude is palpable in the following quote: ``The interpretation of quantum mechanics has been dealt with by many authors, and I do not want to discuss it here.
+I want to deal with more fundamental things.''\cite{DiracQ1}) Not only that Einstein was the only one of them who believed in a classical-like mechanistic conception of the world, but the vast majority of them insisted on the necessity to radically evolve our understanding of reality (not locality), often even being starkly non-materialistic and emphasizing the role of consciousness in one or the other way.
 And all of them were exceptional geniuses, who had the deepest available knowledge of the laws of our universe.
 Thus, it is safe to say that there were plenty of rational arguments that mechanical worldview was no longer a plausible description of the universe, even long before we got the rock-solid mathematical proof for that, in the form of Bell's violations.